MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-configure-new-companies.md

 3. Fix errors and add missing related tables to the worksheet.

 4. Add the tables to the existing configuration package, or create a new package that only contains the new tables.
-For more information, see [Create a Configuration Package](admin-how-to-create-a-configuration-package.md).
+For more information, see [Prepare a Configuration Package](admin-how-to-prepare-a-configuration-package.md).

 5. Reopen the new company for which you are implementing the configuration.